 Professional wrestling and writing are art forms that combine skill,...

-Professional wrestling and writing are art forms that combine skill, creativity, and psychology to create memorable experiences for their audiences.
+Professional wrestling and writing are art forms that combine skill, creativity, and psychology to create memorable moments for their audiences.

 Wrestling and Writing: Unlikely twins of storytelling

-Professional wrestling combines storytelling, complex characters, and athletics to captivate the audience.
-Just as in sports entertainment, writing is about creating moments that resonate and leave a lasting impact on the reader.
+Professional wrestling combines storytelling, complex characters, athletics, and unexpected twists to captivate the audience.
+Writing, much like sports entertainment, is all about crafting memorable moments for the reader.

+On the surface, professional wrestling and writing books couldn’t seem more different.
+On the one hand, there are the extroverted entertainers, the athletic fights, and the boisterous crowds.
 On the other hand, we have the quiet and introspective world of literature, where authors put their thoughts and stories on paper.
-But a closer look reveals many similarities between these two seemingly disparate fields.
+But if you look closer, they’re pretty similar.

 Recommended article